ska-sa/katgpucbf/doc/dev-guide.rst

 The module contains the following boiler-plate files:

-- ``Dockerfile`` for generating repeatable container images which are capable of running :mod:`katgpucbf`.
+- ``Dockerfile`` for generating repeatable container images which are capable of running this package.
-- ``Jenkinsfile`` for Continuous Integration (CI).
-This is currently configured for use with the Jenkins server in our development lab.
+- ``Jenkinsfile`` for a Jenkins Continuous Integration (CI) server to run unit tests automatically.
+Comments in the file document hardware requirements.
 - ``requirements.in`` and ``requirements-dev.in`` specify the Python
   prerequisites for running and developing with :mod:`katgpucbf` respectively.
   They are used as inputs to `pip-compile`_.
 - ``requirements.txt`` and ``requirements-dev.txt`` list complete pinned
   requirements, to ensure repeatable operation.
 These are the output of the ``pip-compile`` process mentioned above.
-These should be passed to ``pip install`` with the ``-r`` flag in order to install the requirements either to run or develop.
-Development requirements are a super-set of the running requirements, with additions which are useful for developers but not required for users to run the software.
+These should be passed to ``pip install`` with the ``-r`` flag to install the requirements either to run or develop.
+Development requires an additional set of packages which are not required for users to run the software (such as pytest).
+Note that developers should install both sets of requirements, not just the development ones.
 - ``setup.cfg`` and ``setup.py`` allow :external+setuptools:doc:`setuptools  <setuptools>`
-  to install :mod:`katgpucbf`.
+  to install this package.
 - ``pyproject.toml`` is a standard file included with many Python projects.
 It is used to store some configuration for pre-commit (as described above), some configuration options for :mod:`pytest`, and other configuration as described